joshmarinacci/filament-gui/README.md

 # Notebook Lang

 Notebook Lang (final name TBD) is a language for doing exploratory programming and visualizations.
 It is reactive and organized around flows of data.
 It is a humanist language, as its primary concern is providing a good experience for the human doing the programming.
-It does not focus on performance or typesafety, except where such focus helps the primary humanist concerns.
+It does not focus on performance or typesafety, except where that would help the primary humanist concerns.
 It is a tool for thinking about things, not shipping production software.

+# Status

+A note on notation.
+I'm still playing around with the symbols to use for pipeline, lambda functions, variable assignment vs equality test, etc. There's *so* many different ways to do it, including partial and deferred evaluation.

 # Features

-* assign variables only once
+* heavy use of functional features like map and foreach with as few overhead variables as possible
+* built in vis libs for drawing, graphs, random number generation, and vectors
+* unit based numbers with conversions
-* Reactive notebook environment.
+* Reactive evaluation.
 When one dependency is updated the rest of the notebook will update automatically.
-* heavy use of functional features like map and foreach with as overhead variables as possible
 * pipeline operator to chain things together
-* built in vis libs for drawing, graphs, random number generation, and vectors
-* unit based numbers with conversions
-* apis always try to do the right thing. ex: a graph label can take text or an image
+* apis always try to do the right thing and be forgiving. ex: a graph label can take text or an image or URL
+* assign variables only once (maybe?)
-* forgiving syntax
+* very forgiving syntax
     * foo == FoO
     * f_o_o == foo
     * 1_000 == 1000